-- 32 The applicant puts forward four pleas in law in support of its action. - the first plea alleges infringement of Article 107(1) TFEU in so far as the Commission erred in finding that the measures granted to Femern Landanlæg for the planning, construction and operation of the rail connections do not constitute State aid; - the second plea, divided into five parts, alleges infringement of Article 107(3)(b) TFEU in so far as the Commission erred in finding that the aid measures granted to Femern for the planning, construction and operation of the fixed link are compatible with the internal market;
+- 36 In support of their action, the applicants rely on four pleas in law: - the first plea alleges infringement of Article 107(1) TFEU in so far as the Commission erred in finding that the measures granted to Femern Landanlæg for the planning, construction and operation of the rail connections do not constitute State aid; - the second plea, divided into five parts, alleges infringement of Article 107(3)(b) TFEU in so far as the Commission erred in finding that the aid measures granted to Femern for the planning, construction and operation of the fixed link are compatible with the internal market; - the third plea, alleging breach of Article 108(2) TFEU in so far as the Commission infringed its obligation to initiate the formal investigation procedure, is made up of two parts, the first alleging infringement of the obligation to initiate the formal investigation procedure on account of the length of the procedure and certain circumstances connected with the conduct of the procedure, and the second alleging such infringement on account of an insufficient and incomplete analysis of certain aspects of the contested decision concerning (i) the measures granted to Femern Landanlæg and (ii) the measures granted to Femern; - the fourth plea alleges failure to state adequate reasons. - 37 The applicants also introduced new pleas in law to take account of the Commission's position, as set out in its letter to the applicants of 30 September 2016 and in its defence of 23 March 2017 in Case T-890/16, Scandlines Danmark and Scandlines Deutschland v.
+Commission. - The Court considers that it is appropriate to examine first of all whether the new pleas put forward by the applicants are admissible. - As regards the merits of the pleas in the application, it is appropriate to examine them in the following order:

-- the third plea, alleging breach of Article 108(2) TFEU in so far as the Commission infringed its obligation to initiate the formal investigation procedure, is made up of two parts, the first alleging infringement of the obligation to initiate the formal investigation procedure on account of the length of the procedure and certain circumstances connected with the conduct of the procedure, and the second alleging such infringement on account of an insufficient and incomplete analysis of certain aspects of the contested decision concerning (i) the measures granted to Femern Landanlæg and (ii) the measures granted to Femern; - the fourth plea alleges failure to state adequate reasons. - 33 The Court considers it appropriate to examine the pleas in the following order: - first, the fourth plea, alleging an inadequate statement of reasons; - second, the first plea and the second part of the third plea in so far as it concerns the measures granted to Femern Landanlæg; - third, the second plea and the second part of the third plea in so far as it concerns the measures granted to Femern.
+- first, the fourth plea, alleging an inadequate statement of reasons; - second, the first plea and the second part of the third plea in so far as it concerns the measures granted to Femern Landanlæg; - third, the second plea and the second part of the third plea in so far as it concerns the measures granted to Femern.